aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 9. Introduce enough variety of arithmetic expression evaluation exercises in order to avoid using BODMAS mnemonic in unintended situations.
 Note also that they end up demonstrating associativity of addition and multiplication.

-10. HCF and LCM do not seem to be used directly in practice; instead common factors (CF) and common multiples (CM) are used.
+10. HCF/GCD do not seem to be used directly in practice; instead common factors (CF) are used directly to iteratively reduce fractions to their simplest forms.
+On the other hand direct use of LCM seems unavoidable in understanding fraction arithmetic, becase the alternative use of common multiples (CM) will make arithmetic involving denominators which are not relatively prime unnecessarily complex.
+    - why not teach Euclid's algorithm directly to compute HCF(a, b), and also to compute LCM(a, b) as a &times; b / HCF(a, b)?

 11. Quadratic factorization
     - instead of looking for factors of ac which add up to b, can rather teach almighty formula and use product of roots by -a as the desired factors.
     - as a help to quadratic factorization in algebra, can train students to identify coefficients of linear and quadratic expressions and equations in early algebra.

-12. Can introduce negatives this way: 3-4=?, ?+4=3. better yet, 4+?=3,?=3-4,2-3,1-2,0-1 with 0-1 as canonical form.
+12. Can introduce negatives this way: 3-4=?, ?+4=3. better yet, 4+?=3,?=3-4, 2-3, 1-2, 0-1 with 0-1 as canonical form.

 ## Use of Manipulatives